Hip-hop culture: Commercialization and stereotyping

-In 2012, hip hop and rap pioneer Chuck D, from the group Public Enemy criticized young hip hop artists from the 2010s, stating that they have taken a music genre with extensive roots in underground music and turned it into commercialized pop music.
-In particular, seminal figures in the early underground, politically motivated music, such as Ice-T, have criticized current hip hop artists for being more concerned with image than substance.
-Critics have stated that 2010s hip hop artists are contributing to cultural stereotyping of African-American culture and are poseur gangsters.
-Critics have also stated that hip hop music promotes drug use and violence.
+In 2012, hip-hop and rap pioneer Chuck D, from the group Public Enemy criticized young hip-hop artists from the 2010s, stating that they have taken a music genre with extensive roots in underground music and turned it into commercialized pop music.
+In particular, seminal figures in the early underground, politically motivated music, such as Ice-T, have criticized current hip-hop artists for being more concerned with image than substance.
+Critics have stated that 2010s hip-hop artists are contributing to cultural stereotyping of African-American culture and are poseur gangsters.
+Critics have also stated that hip-hop music promotes drug use and violence.

-Hip hop has been criticized by rock-centric critics who state that hip hop is not a true art form and who state that rock and roll music is more authentic.
-These critics are advocating a viewpoint called "rockism" which favors music written and performed by the individual artist (as seen in some famous singer-songwriter-led rock bands) and is against 2000s (decade)-era hip hop, which these critics argue give too large a role to record producers and digital sound recording.
-Hip hop is seen as being too violent and explicit, in comparison with rock.
-Some contend that the criticisms have racial overtones, as these critics deny that hip hop is an art form and praising rock genres that prominently feature white males.
+Hip-hop has been criticized by some rock-centric critics who state that hip-hop is not a true art form and who state that rock and roll music is more authentic.
+These critics are advocating a viewpoint called "rockism" which favors music written and performed by the individual artist (as seen in some famous singer-songwriter-led rock bands) and is against 2000s (decade)-era hip-hop, which these critics argue give too large a role to record producers and digital sound recording.
+Hip-hop is seen as being too violent and explicit, in comparison with rock.
+Some contend that the criticisms have racial overtones, as these critics deny that hip-hop is an art form and praising rock genres that prominently feature white males.